Alejandro13Rob/data-eng-bootcamp-project/README.md

 #### First time before running the project
 You will need to create a new `values.yaml` according to the version of airflow you are running.
-Follow the same commands as in `. ./airflow_on_kubernetes.sh` but before creating the secrets run
+Follow the same commands as in `. ./airflow_on_kubernetes.sh` but before creating the secrets change your user name in the coomand and your `.env` file.

 Generate a private key with ssh-keygen
 ````